ccdevelop-net/buildnumber/README.md

-# buildnumber
+# Build Number
-Tool per la gestione dei file che contentengono il Build number del progetto C/C++ e C#
+Tool to manage the Build Number in C/C++ and C# projects